howwallace/hackathon-pv-2021/README.md

 # Bienvenue / Welcome

-Welcome, and thank so much for participating in the Paul-Valéry Hackathon, 23 June 2021!!
+Welcome, and thank so much for participating in the Paul Valéry Hackathon, 23 June 2021!!

 ## Instructions